Jan Baptist Huysmans: Work

 Like his brother Cornelis he painted imaginary Italianate landscapes.
 His works are often a fusion of the style of North European wooded landscape painting with the Italian inspired vista.
-In his landscapes with ruins Huysmans also shows his indebtedness to the type of architectural landscape painting first popularised by Claude Lorraine in Rome and by Nicolas Poussin.
+In his landscapes with ruins Huysmans also shows his indebtedness to the type of architectural landscape painting first popularised by Claude Lorrain in Rome and by Nicolas Poussin.
 These landscapes often depict a glimpse of a pastoral idyll although they may sometimes include elements such as ruins and a tomb, which remind the viewer of the closeness of death.

 Jan Baptist Huysmans also painted architectural capricci, i.e. architectural fantasies, which place together buildings, archaeological ruins and other architectural elements in fictional and often fantastical combinations and may also include staffage (figures).
 An example is A ruined classical archway (National Trust, Dinton, Wiltshire), which shows ruins of a triumphal arch and the statue of the Borghese Gladiator.
 In the right foreground are also depicted satyrs and nymphs who are festooning an Egypto-Roman stone lion.